Grid Resilience Formula Grant FAQs

 In order to satisfy this notification requirement, documentation must, at a minimum, include the following:

-• The proposed metrics that will be collected and reported in a Quarterly Progress Report to measure and demonstrate the beneficial impact of the resilience project on the resilience of the grid and to the community served;
+- The proposed metrics that will be collected and reported in a Quarterly Progress Report and the Annual Program Metrics and Impact Report to measure and demonstrate the beneficial impact of the resilience project on the resilience of the grid and to the community served;